 It’s easy to breathe new life into furniture with our hardwearing paint.
 Here are our step-by-step guides to painting furniture with our toughest interior finish – the mid-sheen, easy-to-clean Modern Eggshell.

-- Lightly sand the surface to improve the paint’s adhesion.
-For previously painted items remove as much old, flaky paint as possible by scraping and sanding.
-Ensure a smooth finish by sanding and ‘feathering’ the edges of any non-removable paint.
-Carefully sand back any varnish or top layers to remove the sheen.
+- Lightly sand the surface to help the paint stick better.
+If the piece has been painted before remove old, flaky paint as much as possible by scraping and sanding, aiming to crease a smooth finish by sanding and ‘feathering’ the edges of any non-removable paint.
+Carefully sand back any varnish or top layers so they aren’t shiny.

-- Check if the wood has any resinous knots in it, this tends to be an issue for newer wood rather than old furniture.
-If the knots are resinous, scrape off any excess resin and clean with methylated or white spirit.
-Allow the area to dry then patch prime the area using Farrow & Ball Wood Knot & Resin Blocking Primer.
+- New wood can have knots which produce a sticky resin.
+If the knots are resinous, scrape off any excess and clean with methylated or white spirit.
+Allow the area to dry then prime the patches treated with Farrow & Ball Wood Primer & Undercoat.

-- Apply two coats of Modern Eggshell, allowing the correct drying time (a minimum of 4 hours) between coats.
+- Finish your piece off with two coats of Modern Eggshell.
+Allowing 4 hours between coats.
 For best results use a quality fine-tipped synthetic bristled paintbrush (e.g. Farrow & Ball 1˝, 1½˝ or 2˝ Paint Brush).